University of Oregon: Government

-The Associated Students of the University of Oregon (ASUO) is the student government at the University of Oregon.
-It is a non-profit organization funded by the University of Oregon.
+There are two major governing bodies at the University of Oregon.
+The largest is the Associated Students of the University of Oregon.
 Its purpose is to provide for the social, cultural, educational and physical development of its members, and for the advancement of their individual and collective interests both within and without the university.
-Membership consists of all students at the University of Oregon, who have paid the current term or semester student incidental fee.

 Student participation in governance of the university extends to membership in the University Senate, which has five student members with full voting rights plus the ASUO president as a nonvoting member.
 Students are also represented on the university's board of trustees by a voting member appointed by the Governor of Oregon.

 The total FY2014-15 ASUO budget was $15.24 million.

+The second-largest governing body is the Residence Hall Association (RHA), who advocate for all students living on-campus.
+Its purpose is to relay ideas and feedback as a way of communication with University Housing.
+RHA advocates for residence hall students; stimulates an environment of growth, learning, and development for all students in the residence halls through programming; submits recommendations and ideas regarding policy to University Housing.

 Graduate Teaching Fellows Federation

-The University of Oregon Graduate Teaching Fellows Federation (GTFF) was established in 1976 to represent graduate student workers and it is one of the oldest graduate student unions in the U.S. The UO administration objected to the establishment of the union, citing that graduate workers were "students, not employees."
+The University of Oregon Graduate Teaching Fellows Federation (GTFF) was established in 1976 to represent graduate student workers and it is one of the oldest graduate student unions in the U.S. The UO administration objected to the establishment of the union, citing that graduate workers were "students, not employees".
 The Oregon Employment Relations Board (ERB) ruled in favor of the graduate students and supported their right to organize.
 The GTFF began organizing its first contract in April 1977 and reached a negotiation with the university administration after two strike votes.
 In 1993, the GTFF successfully bargained for employer-paid health insurance.

 In 2014, the GTFF went on strike for the first time.
 In October, GTFF members voted to authorize a strike over two issues not yet included in the GTF contract: a pay raise to the minimum GTF salary and a form of paid sick leave.
 The strike lasted a week and overlapped with the university's administration of final examinations.
-Although the union members accused the university administration of strike breaking activities, intimidation of international students, and unlawful demands, a compromise was reach on December 10 and the strike ended.
+Although the union members accused the university administration of strike breaking activities, intimidation of international students, and unlawful demands, a compromise was reached and the strike ended.